In video games where the player is given a flashlight, it will come in one of two flavors; the Infinite Flashlight

 - A non-video-game example from The Goonies: Data activates his "Bully Blinders" because nobody else brought a flashlight to the cave.
 While the intense light does indeed blind the rest of the gang for a few moments, it also burns out the batteries just as quickly.

 - Real life example.
 The Alton Towers theme-park in the UK does Halloween themed events, including growing its own cornfield to cut a maze into.
 Before going into the cornfield each group of participants is given a pair of flashlights (for the front and back of the group) all of which have been given nearly empty batteries to enhance the scary effect.
-Even knowing that they're only actors and not actually zombies, having your flashlight die on you while in a cornfield at night, when you can hear the screams of the groups further along is downright terrifying.
+Even knowing that they're only actors and not actually zombies, having your flashlight die on you while in a cornfield at night, when you can hear the screams of the groups further along is, if not terrifying, extremely immersive.
+It's for that reason that participants are kindly asked not to use any flashlights of their own.

-- Real Life: Those hand-crank LED flashlights, once their batteries have worn out sufficiently, tend to only last about a minute before needing recharged.
+- Those Real Life hand-crank LED flashlights, once their batteries have worn out sufficiently, tend to only last about a minute before needing a recharge.
 If you crank them fast enough, they will indeed recharge in considerably less time than the light lasts, but it is easier to do so with them off and not pointed in front of you, meaning they function almost exactly like video game flashlights, with the added drawback of being quite noisy and needing both your hands free to recharge them.
 Why aren't there any video games where you're stuck using one of these?